Early Education and Support Division

 Desired Results changes the way child development services are evaluated from a process-oriented model to a results-based model.
 The new approach complements the accountability system for elementary and secondary education, and is intended to improve the results achieved for children and families receiving child development services funded by the CDE.
 Desired Results documents the progress made by children and provides information to help practitioners improve their child development services.

-With the assistance of a national and state panel, the CDD identified the key results it "desires" to achieve for children and families in CDD-funded child care and development programs.
+With the assistance of a national and state panel, the EESD identified the key results it "desires" to achieve for children and families in EESD-funded child care and development programs.
 These Desired Results are listed as follows.

 The Desired Results for children are